 My life was on the line and I was willing to do whatever to have a different result.— Alex Echols, cancer survivorship and prevention advocate

-That’s a challenging situation for anyone to be put in.
-However, Alex found inspiration in the Albert Einstein quote, “insanity is doing the same thing over and over and expecting different results.”
+That’s a challenging situation for anyone to be put into.
+However, Alex found inspiration in Albert Einstein’s quote: “Insanity is doing the same thing over and over and expecting different results.”

 With that confidence, he set out to research other ways to beat his cancer.
 And in this sit-down with Vishen, Alex shares his incredible story.

 - What propelled him to choose a more natural approach

 - What seven habits Alex implemented to help him beat cancer